 Forced marriage is when you face physical pressure to marry (e.g. threats, physical violence or sexual violence) or emotional and psychological pressure (e.g. if you're made to feel like you're bringing shame on your family).

 For help, or if you are concerned about a Forced Marriage, you can contact the national Forced Marriage Unit (FMU)

 Abusive behaviour can be:

 - emotional (humiliating and putting you down)

 - sexual (forcing you to do sexual acts you don't want to)

 Abusive relationships can start with verbal or emotional abuse and often escalate into physical abuse.
 Abusive relationships can happen to anyone.

-Some warning signs of potential violent and abusive behaviour are:
+Some signs of potential violent and abusive behaviour are: